CameronGrenier/the-quad/client/src/backend_tasks.md

 | `getAllOrganizations`       | Lists all organizations in the system                                            | Integrated      | `OrganizationController.getAllOrganizations` |
 | `deleteOrganization`        | Removes an organization and related data                                         | Integrated      | `OrganizationController.deleteOrganization` |

-This document provides a comprehensive overview of the backend tasks, ensuring clarity and ease of understanding for developers and stakeholders.
+This document provides a comprehensive overview of the backend tasks, ensuring clarity and ease of understanding for developers.